-Vision of the Friends
+Vision of Friends

-Coordinate watershed management efforts and programs.
+Coordination of our management efforts and programs.

 Develop public and private partnerships focused on maintaining the natural integrity of drinking water sources.